dokku/dokku/docs/deployment/methods/images.md

 Finally, you can also deploy a local image using the `tags:deploy` command.
 When specifying a tag that is not `latest`, the released image will be retagged as the `latest` image tag for the app.

-> Warning: For images based on herokuish, using the `tags:deploy` command will reset environment variables written into the image, causing a retag to occur.
+> Warning: For images based on Herokuish, using the `tags:deploy` command will reset environment variables written into the image, causing a retag to occur.
 This will - on average - add two extra layers to your deployed image.
-Note that this does not affect dockerfile-based images, which are the majority of images deployed via the `tags` command.
+Note that this does not affect Dockerfile-based images, which are the majority of images deployed via the `tags` command.

 ```shell
 dokku tags:deploy node-js-app v1